salaboy/from-monolith-to-k8s/workshop.md

 ```

-Now you are ready to install the application by just running the following command:
+Now you are ready to install the application by simply running the following command:

 ``` bash
 h install fmtok8s workshop/fmtok8s-app

 ```
-You should see something like this (ignore the warnings):
+You should see something like this (ignore the warnings!):

 <img src="workshop-imgs/27-helm-repo-add-update-install-v1.png" alt="Helm install" width="1000px">

 The application [Helm Chart source code can be found here](https://github.com/salaboy/fmtok8s-app/).

-You can check that the application running with the following two commands:
+You can check that the application is running with the following two commands:

 - Check the pods of the running services with:
 ``` bash